JingMatrix/ChromeXt/README.md

 ## Usage

-Currently, this project requires **Xposed framework**.
+ChromeXt requires **Xposed framework**.

 For root users, install [LSPosed](https://github.com/LSPosed/LSPosed) first, pick up the latest built APK from my repo's [GitHub Action](https://github.com/JingMatrix/ChromeXt/actions) and install it.

 For non-root users,
 I modify a bit [LSPatch](https://github.com/JingMatrix/LSPatch) to support `ChromeXt`; here is how to use it:
-1. Download the latest `lspatch-release` from my [Github Action](https://github.com/JingMatrix/LSPatch/actions).
+1. Download the latest `lspatch-release` from my [GitHub Actions](https://github.com/JingMatrix/LSPatch/actions).
-2. Download the latest `ChromeXt.apk` from my [Github Action](https://github.com/JingMatrix/ChromeXt/actions).
+2. Download the latest `ChromeXt.apk` from my [GitHub Actions](https://github.com/JingMatrix/ChromeXt/actions).
 3. Extract previously downloaded files to get files `lspatch.jar` (with some suffix) and `ChromeXt-signed.apk`.
 4. Patch your APK (taking `arm64_ChromePublic.apk` as example) using the following command: `java -jar lspatch.jar arm64_ChromePublic.apk -d -v -m ChromeXt-signed.apk --force`.
 If `java` environment is not available, consider using the provided `manager` APK.
 5. Install the patched APK, which might require you to first uninstall the one on your phone.

+Notes: currently _to download_ files from `GitHub Actions`, one needs to log in GitHub.

 The author uploads releases to [Xposed-Modules-Repo](https://github.com/Xposed-Modules-Repo/org.matrix.chromext/releases) when needed, but not that frequently.